TobiasPSP/doneland_sources/Tools/Software/EspHome/Add To Home Assistant/README.md

 <img src="/assets/images/homeassistant.png" width="80%" height="80%" />

-# Add To Home Assistant
+# Add ESPHome Device To Home Assistant

-> Adding ESPHome Device To Home Assistant
+> Adding Your ESPHome Device To Home Assistant And Turning It Into A Fully Manageable Device

-While it is not required, adding an *ESPHome device* to *Home Assistant* opens a whole new world of options.
+While not required, adding an *ESPHome device* to *Home Assistant* opens a whole new world of options.

 <details><summary>Benefits of Home Assistant Integration</summary><br/>